Cole Mattox is the youngest hedge fund manager in the world. At the age of 17, Cole launched a hedge fund from his parents’ house in New Jersey.

 Most Likely to Revolutionize Wall Street

 A huge confidence boost for Cole was his experience at the All Star Code program.
 For six weeks at Goldman Sachs in New York, Cole participated in this program whose mission is to help “young men of color with an entrepreneurial mindset” succeed in technology.
+In addition to management skills, Cole expanded his knowledge of computer science.

 Cole earned the title of “Most Likely to Revolutionize Wall Street” at the program.